 • DON’T touch your eyes, nose and mouth with unwashed hands.

 • DON’T smoke and make sure you avoid secondhand smoke.
 This will greatly improve your lung health.
 If you are a current smoker, consider quitting or switching to vaping with one of those Disposable vape kits, which contains fewer poisonous ingredients.
 You can even smoke wax with your vape pen.
+Buy your disposable vapes here.
+You might want to take a look at Myle UAE products.

 • DON’T give kisses or hugs or shake anybody’s hand.
 It is especially important that you avoid direct contact with children.
 Ask your relatives and friends not to visit you for the time being, and to phone or have video calls via WhatsApp, Facebook or FaceTime to keep in touch.